sevonj/sr2_chonker/chunk_mangler/README.md

     </details>
 3. Resulting chunk should appear in ./mangled dir.
 4. Try your modified chunk in the game
+    The fastest way to try out a chunk is probably to install it with GOTR.

 ## Development
 TODO: auto-pack and launch the game